 4. You can’t let your insecurities and haters run the show: There’s always a possibility that we’ll face opposition from both within us and outside of us.
-The critical entity inside us (our Inner Critic) can make us feel vulnerable and believe that we aren’t good enough, if we leave it unchecked.
+The critical entity inside us can make us feel vulnerable and believe that we aren’t good enough, if we leave it unchecked.
 In addition to this, we could encounter people along the way who belittle us and try to undermine our efforts.
-When you make the decision to do and say what feels right for you, despite what your critics say, you essentially take control of your life and become the master of your own destiny.
+When you make the decision to act on what feels right for you, despite what others say, you essentially take control of your life and become the master of your own destiny.

 5. The world can greatly benefit from your contributions: Imagine if Einstein, J. K Rowling, Martin Luther King and Muhammad Ali all decided that what they had to say was not going to have a lasting impact on others.
 Just think of all the wonderful discoveries, inventions and social changes that we would have missed out on if luminaries like these individuals withdrew from their soul missions.
 Like all of these individuals, we too have the capacity to benefit humanity if we believe in ourselves.

 The mic and the spotlight await you on the grand stage of life.
-All you need to do now is to overcome your stage fright so that you can step onto the stage and take your place.
+All you need to do is to overcome your stage fright and step onto the stage.
 Give yourself the permission to shine your light as you allow people to witness the real and quirky, yet talented person that you are.

 All my best on your journey,